webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

       * SystemSerialNumber: Serial
       * SystemUUID: SmUUID
   2. If you are using the iMacPro1,1 SMBIOS, you can delete the Memory Dictionaries `#Memory - 2 DIMMS`, `#Memory - 4 DIMMS`, `#Memory - 8 DIMMS`.

+## UEFI
+As of OpenCore 0.7.2, APFS drivers only load for macOS Big Sur and above.
+The BASE-EFI currently has `UEFI-APFS-MinDate` and `UEFI-APFS-MinVersion` set to `-1` for APFS support on lower macOS versions.
+Refer to [OcApfsLib](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h) to adjust these to proper value.

 # 3. Post-Install
 1. USB: